Devil's Punchbowl (Angeles National Forest)

 Devil's Punchbowl is a tilted sandstone formation on the northern slopes of the San Gabriel Mountains, in Los Angeles County, California, at an elevation of 4,750 ft.

 Park

 The Devils Punchbowl Natural Area is a Los Angeles County park, also within the San Gabriel Mountains National Monument and Angeles National Forest.
 It is located south of the Pearblossom Highway (CA Route 138), near the towns of Littlerock and Pearblossom.

 The Devil's Punchbowl Nature Center is operated by the Los Angeles County Department of Parks and Recreation.
 The center focuses on the flora, fauna, and geological features of the park, and the center offers school programs, parties, guided park tours, as well as telescope programs with an 11-inch telescope.
 The Bobcat Fire burned through the park in September 2020, destroying the nature center.
+Since the park reopened after the fire, a temporary nature center is being utilized.